-“Leading with integrity is paramount to address the challenges society faces with financial crises, the political landscape, climate change, and societal movements led by younger generations.” – Eros Sharma, Adjunct Instructor of Leadership and Management, Jack Welch College of Business, Sacred Heart University, Luxembourg
+“Leading with integrity is paramount to address the challenges society faces with financial crises, the political landscape, climate change, and societal movements led by younger generations.” – Eros Sharma, Adjunct Instructor of Leadership and Management, Jack Welch College of Business & Technology, Sacred Heart University, Luxembourg

 We see corruption in politics and business on a near daily basis.
 Whether it’s embezzlement, bribery, or even legal forms of misconduct like lobbying, corruption has been part and parcel of human society for centuries.

 In a world where public trust in official entities is sharply declining and corruption is increasing at a rate rapid enough to spark a democratic crisis, instilling integrity in future leaders and executives is vital.

 This was the keynote topic at the Leading with Integrity Conference and Panel in Luxembourg on 13 March 2019.

 Panel leader and key speaker Eros Sharma, from Sacred Heart University’s (SHU) Jack Welch College of Business & Technology, outlined the precursors of corruption and the steps needed to “break icecaps of corruption”.
 As the figurehead of SHU’s Leading and Influencing with Integrity MBA course, Sharma is certainly a respected authority in the subject.

 Teaching future leaders to act with integrity

 SHU’s MBA programme also uniquely instils leadership competencies in students through a combination of advanced business education and hands-on work experience opportunities with local and international firms.

 The school helps its global student population “evolve into the leader[s] they want to become” through internship opportunities, international study trips, and part-time offerings, allowing working students to complete the course at their own pace.